gantonayde/balena-etcher-snap/README.md

 `sudo snap install balena-etcher-electron_1.5.89_amd64.snap --dangerous --classic`

-Etcher needs access to `pkexec` or `kdesudo` in order to write to the media, which means that the snap needs to be sideloaded with `--dangerous` and `--classic`.
+Etcher needs access to `pkexec` or `kdesudo` in order to write to the media, which means that the snap needs to be sideloaded with `--dangerous` and `--classic` tags.